top of page

 at Gairloch Museum

 We are regularly asked about the images and verse that adorn the walls of Am Bàrd CafeAm Bàrd means the bard or poet.
 The Gairloch area has a longstanding bardic tradition.
-The famous Gaelic poet William Ross, known as the Rabbie Burns of the Highlands, lived and died in Gairloch.
+The famous Gaelic poet William Ross, known as the Robbie Burns of the Highlands, lived and died in Gairloch.
 He and the many other local bards can be discovered in the Museum galleries.
 Whilst enjoying a refreshment in Am Bàrd Cafe, visitors can read words of the Gairloch bards and see images of the stunning landscapes that inspired their poetry both on the walls and through our picture windows.

 5.jpg